HandeSneh/BankingFraud/README.md

 		Transaction chunks ensure balanced workload distribution.

   # How It Works:
-  	1. Generate Transactions:
-Simulates a batch of 1000 transactions with random values.
+  	1.Generate Transactions: Simulates a batch of 1000 transactions with random values.\
-	2. Divide and Conquer:
-Transactions are split into equal-sized chunks for parallel processing.
+	2.Divide and Conquer: Transactions are split into equal-sized chunks for parallel processing.\
-	3. Fraud Detection:
-Each process applies fraud detection rules on its assigned chunk.
+	3.Fraud Detection: Each process applies fraud detection rules on its assigned chunk.\
-	4. Aggregate Results:
-The detected fraudulent transactions are aggregated and printed
+	4.Aggregate Results: The detected fraudulent transactions are aggregated and printed